Expert with Clustering: Hierarchical Online Preference Learning Framework: Abstract

 \section{Abstract}

-Emerging mobility systems are increasingly capable of recommending options to mobility users, to guide them towards personalized yet sustainable system outcomes.
+Emerging mobility systems are increasingly capable of recommending options to users, to guide them towards personalized yet sustainable system outcomes.
 Even more so than the typical recommendation system, it is crucial to minimize regret, because 1) the mobility options directly affect the lives of the users, and 2) the system sustainability relies on sufficient user participation.
-In this study, we thus consider accelerating user preference learning by exploiting a low-dimensional latent space that captures the mobility preferences of users within a population.
+In this study, we thus consider accelerating user preference learning by exploiting a low-dimensional space that captures the mobility preferences of users within a population.
 We therefore introduce a hierarchical contextual bandit framework named Expert with Clustering (EWC), which integrates clustering techniques and prediction with expert advice.
-EWC efficiently utilizes hierarchical user information and incorporates a novel Loss-guided Distance metric.
+EWC efficiently utilizes hierarchical user information and incorporates a Loss-guided Distance metric.
 This metric is instrumental in generating more representative cluster centroids, thereby enhancing the performance of recommendation systems.
 In a recommendation scenario with \(N\) users, \(T\) rounds per user, and \(K\) options, our algorithm achieves a regret bound of \(O(N\sqrt{T\log K} + NT)\).
-This bound consists of two parts: the first term is the regret from the Hedge algorithm, and the second term depends on the average loss from clustering.
-The algorithm performs with low regret, especially when a latent hierarchical structure exists among users.
-This regret bound underscores the theoretical and experimental efficacy of EWC, particularly in scenarios that demand rapid learning and adaptation.
+This bound consists of two parts: the regret from the Hedge algorithm, and the average loss from clustering.
+To the best of the authors knowledge, this is the first work to analyze the regret of an integrated expert algorithm with k-Means clustering.
+This regret bound underscores the theoretical and experimental efficacy of EWC.
 Experimental results highlight that EWC can substantially reduce regret by 27.57\% compared to the LinUCB baseline.
-Our work offers a data-efficient approach to capturing both individual and collective behaviors, making it highly applicable to contexts with hierarchical structures.
+Our work offers a data-efficient approach to capturing both individual and collective behaviors, making it highly applicable to contexts with latent hierarchical structures.
 We expect the algorithm to be applicable to other settings with layered nuances of user preferences and information.